UBC-LFS/lfs-lab-cert-tracker/README.md

 Records will be used for determining access to labs and fulfill Worksafe BC requirements.

+# Dev (Local VM)
+Run `vagrant up` that should create a VM which runs this as a container.

 # Dev
 ## Python Environment
 1. Use pyenv-virtualenv to create a virtual environment for development